You will learn

 Configure your account's default UTM tracking

-To customize your account's default UTM tracking settings
+To customize your account's global UTM tracking settings

 - Click your account name in the top-right corner of your screen

 - Click Settings, then open the UTM Tracking tab

 - Choose which parameters to include using the toggle next to each option